CrazyForks/fssh/README.md

 1. **Entering private key passphrase every SSH login** → fssh lets you unlock with Touch ID or One-Time Password (OTP)
 2. **Forgetting server aliases in `~/.ssh/config`** → fssh provides an interactive shell with Tab completion for quick connections

+## Why use fssh for macOS SSH Management?
+If you are looking for a more secure alternative to ssh-agent on macOS, fssh provides:
+Biometric SSH Authentication: Use Touch ID to unlock SSH keys instead of typing long passphrases.
+Two-Factor Authentication (2FA) for SSH: Add an extra layer of security with TOTP/OTP for private keys.
+SSH Alias Discovery: Never forget your ~/.ssh/config aliases again with an interactive shell and tab-completion.
 ## How It Works

 ```